Under Construction — this site is actively being built. Check back soon.

 All Work

-iPhone card list + Watch complication + Apple Wallet pass — three surfaces in one composed frame.
-Show the card auto-surfacing via geofence notification.
+iPhone card list + Watch complication (filled, geofence-active state) + Apple Wallet pass with barcode — three surfaces in one composed frame.
+Optionally, show a small inset diagram of the QR-at-register interaction model.
+Dark background so all three devices read clearly.

 Hopscotch